Comprehensive TMD Treatment in Washington, PA

 Don’t let orofacial pain hold you back – take the first step towards a pain-free future today when you contact our Washington, PA office!

-What Is Temporomandibular Joint Disorder (TMD)?
+Understanding Temporomandibular Joint Disorder

 Temporomandibular disorder (TMD) is a group of conditions that cause pain and dysfunction in the jaw joint and the muscles that control jaw movement.
 The temporomandibular joint (TMJ) acts as a hinge connecting your jaw to the temporal bones of your skull, allowing you to talk, chew, and yawn.
 The temporomandibular joints are crucial for these functions, and when they aren’t working properly, it can lead to discomfort, pain, and difficulty performing these everyday actions.